Self-immolation: History

 Self-immolation is tolerated by some elements of Mahayana Buddhism and Hinduism, and it has been practiced for many centuries, especially in India, for various reasons, including jauhar, political protest, devotion, and renouncement.
-An example from mythology includes the practice of Sati when the Hindu goddess Parvati's incarnation of the same name (see also Daksayani) legendarily set herself on fire after her father insulted her in Daksha Yajna for having married Shiva, the ascetic god.
-Shiva and the army of ghosts attacked Daksha's Yajna and destroyed the sacrifice, and Shiva beheaded and killed Daksha.
-Later, Daksha was revived by Shiva and Daksha Yajna was completed when Daksha apologized.
+An example from mythology includes the practice of Sati when the Hindu goddess Parvati's incarnation of the same name (see also Daksayani) legendarily set herself on fire after her father Daksha insulted her in the Daksha yajna for having married Shiva, the ascetic god.
+Shiva with Parvati and the army of ganas attacked Daksha's yajna and destroyed the sacrifice, and Shiva with Parvati as Virabhadra and Bhadrakali together beheaded and killed Daksha.
+Later, Daksha was revived by Shiva with Parvati and the Daksha yajna was completed when Daksha apologized to both of them with the sacrifice's participants also present there.
 Certain warrior cultures, such as those of the Charans and Rajputs, also practiced self-immolation.

 There are several well-known examples from antiquity to modern times.
 Kalanos, also spelled Calanus (Καλανὸς) (c.
-398 – 323 BCE), was an ancient Indian gymnosophist, and philosopher from Taxila who accompanied Alexander the Great to Persis and later, after falling ill, self-immolated by entering into a pyre, in front of Alexander and his army.
+398 – 323 BCE), was an ancient Indian gymnosophist, and philosopher from Taxila who accompanied Alexander the Great to Persis and later, after falling ill, self-immolated by entering into a pyre, in front of Alexander and his army, predicting Alexander's death in Babylon at the same year, and Alexander died in Babylon some months after the prophecy of Kalanos.
 Diodorus Siculus called him Caranus (Κάρανος).